Baseball games and hot dogs go together like coffee and cream this quintessentially American paring is simply genius!

 Hot dogs are already pre-cooked or smoked, so they don’t need to spend as much time on the grill as their counterpart proteins: pork chops, steak, chicken, or ribs.

-It’s critical to nail the cooking temperature when grilling your hot dogs; they do not need to be on the grill for long, or else they burn.
+It’s critical to nail the cooking temperature when grilling your perfect hot dogs; they do not need to be on the grill for long, or else they burn.

 Various grilling techniques require similar but slightly different temperatures and times to grill them to perfection.